 Time challenges aside, you must know by now that nothing will have a greater impact on your personal and financial freedom than having your own book of business.
 Therefore, it’s never been more important to effectively manage your time to ensure you can fit in the billable hours and business development.
 By the way, it sure would be nice to see your family too!
 Here are three tips to help you improve the balance in your practice to create the career you’ve been dreaming of:

-Time Tip #1: Have a solid plan for business development
+Time Tip #1: Have a Solid Plan and List of Goals for Business Development

 Other than doing nothing, the worst thing you can do as a lawyer is to approach business development in a haphazard fashion.
 Attending events, writing articles or even speaking can be ineffective if your audience isn’t aligned with your goals.
 You need to have a plan in writing to ensure you are spending your time in the right places with the right people.
 Think about the types of legal buyers and strategic partners you need to meet.
 Ask yourself, where do they spend their time?
 How do I get in front of them?
 How many do I need to build relationships with to really grow my book?